-Week 2: After spending their first Shabbat immersed in the camp community, teens will hit the road and head to Philadelphia and Upstate New York.
-Participants will dive into the local food culture and set up their own pop-up pizza kitchen to both sell and donate handmade organic pizza to the local community!
+Week 2: After spending their first Shabbat immersed in the camp community, teens will hit the road again, this time heading to Philadelphia.
+Participants will dive into the local food culture, meet and learn from local chefs who are doing groundbreaking work in sustainable food access, and once again set up their own pop-up pizza kitchen to both sell and donate handmade organic pizza to the local community!

 *itinerary subjet to change

 There are limited spots available on the trip, and it will be filled on a first come first serve basis.

 How can I be in touch with my teen while they are on the road?